beekpr/public-workshops/kubernetes/labs/1-setup-cluster.md

 ## Summary

-In this lab your learned how to bootstrap a kubernetes using minikube
+In this lab you learned how to bootstrap a kubernetes using minikube.